-This section explains the modeling of secondary microseismic sources for P, SV, and Rayleigh waves from WW3 outputs and amplification coefficients at the source location, considering a 2-layers medium ocean crust and ignoring the sedimentary layer.
-Secondary microseisms, or double frequency microseisms, result from the non-linear interaction of ocean gravity wave trains of similar frequencies $f_1 \approx f_2$ traveling in opposite directions.
+Secondary microseisms, or double-frequency microseisms, result from the non-linear interaction of ocean gravity wave trains of similar frequencies traveling in opposite directions.
 This interaction induces pressure changes close to the ocean surface, which generates seismic waves propagating within the Earth.
 Three configurations can lead to such a mechanism, described in Ardhuin et al. (2011).
-First, within a given storm, a steady wind generates waves in all directions which interact among them.
+First, within a given storm, a steady wind generates waves in all directions interacting among themselves.
 Second, oceanic waves travel to the coast, are reflected, and interact with the incoming waves.
 Third, two ocean waves generated from different storms can propagate over long distances before interacting.

-The WW3 hindcast model provided by IFREMER (WW3DG, 2019) provides the pressure sources from 1993 to 2022.
-The model includes pressure sources resulting from the interac tion of ocean wave coastal reflection with incoming waves, used for seismology applications Ardhuin et al. (2011).
-We then compute the effect of bathymetry to obtain seismic source terms for the given seismic wave type.
+The WAVEWATCHIII (WW3) wave model is a stateof-the-art community-driven ocean wave hindcast, constrained by buoy and satellite data, integrating wave height, water depth, and surface current data.
+The WW3 hindcast model distributed by IFREMER (WW3DG, 2019) provides the pressure field at the sea surface from 1993 to 2022.
+The outputs include pressure sources resulting from the interaction of ocean wave coastal reflection with incoming waves, used for seismology applications (Ardhuin et al., 2011).
+We compute the transmission to the crust and the effect of bathymetry as amplification coefficients to obtain seismic source terms for the given seismic wave type.